ndwarshuis/org-ml/README.md

 The `org-element.el` provides a minimal API for handling this parse-tree in a functional manner, but does not provide higher-level functions necessary for intuitive, large-scale use.
-The `org-ml.el` package is designed to provide this API.
+The `org-ml` package is designed to provide this API.
 Furthermore, it is highly compatible with the `dash.el` package, which is a generalized functional library for emacs-lisp.